derpen/LeSite/content/posts/creating-server-1.md

 - Set **PermitRootLogin** to no
 - Set **PubkeyAuthentication** to yes
 - Set **PasswordAuthentication** to no

-**Remember, if any of these settings is commented, remove the comments**
+**Remember, if any of these lines is commented, remove the comments**

 Optionally, you can change your port.
 This makes it harder for people to figure out which port your ssh is running on.